merkle-open/generator-nitro/README.md

 ### Update a project

+In your project, first update the generator to the newest version:

+    yarn add generator-nitro

-If you run `yo nitro` from an existing project you may update your project to a newer version.
+If you then run `yo nitro` you will be asked to update the project.
+It is best to overwrite all local files and check the differences after.

 Updating to a new major version needs some more work.
 Please check the [release notes](https://github.com/namics/generator-nitro/releases)

 ## Generators